 The music throughout the performance was delightful of course with the team of Jerry Bock and Sheldon Harnick a winning combination.
 You never had to strain to enjoy the tunes and lyrics.

 The story line has the audience watching two people, Amalie and Georg unknowingly writing "Dear Friend" letters to each while working together at the parfumerie, think of the updated film version, "You've Got Mail," with Tom Hanks.
 I did have difficulty at times hearing and understanding Ms. Thompson with her speaking voice.
-As much as her singing voice was clear and well supported her speaking voice needs further development, both in articulation and placement not as focused in the sinus cavities.

 The secondary leads of Vanessa Beattie as Ilona Ritter and Richard Grip also gave energetic performances.
 In particular I will mention Ms. Beattie's singing voice did not have the usual quality one would expect and perhaps to some ears sound untrained.
 What I will offer is that she unabashedly let her voice speak for her in terms of how the character felt.
 I applaud her and at the same time suggest further training if she would continue performing in musicals.
 Mr. Sease I have seen on the Dorset stage and have watched with support to see him grow as an actor.
 Taking risks is vitally important if community-theater is to grow beyond its self imposed limits.